 3. Unload you thoughts: Once you’ve balanced your physiology, you can revisit the situation that is causing you to overthink.
 Instead of allowing your thoughts to marinate, I suggest unloading them by either writing them in a journal, or sharing them with a friend, or therapist.
 When you let go of emotionally laden thoughts, you’ll feel a lot lighter, more able to focus, and take a rational approach towards the situation that’s at hand.

 4. Train your brain: If left to its own devices, the mind will try to control situations by overanalyzing.
-When this happens, we have to remind ourselves that overthinking only gives us the illusion of control.
+When this happens, we have to remind ourselves that overthinking only gives us the illusion of control and stop overthinking.
 We can take back the reins by disciplining our thought process.
 You can replace mind-zapping negative thinking loops with positive and affirmative thought processes.
 Start by changing your body’s state, flooding it with feel-good endorphins by participating in physical activities and sports.
 In this energized state, you can engage your mind by learning new things like a new language, embark on a creative endeavor, or participate in problem-solving games.

 5. Laugh more: Humor is a powerful antidote for overthinking because it instantly shifts your perspective from fear and lack to one of love and abundance.
 Through laughter, you’ll learn to appreciate the lighter and brighter side of life, and you’ll see that you don’t need to get worked up about the problems that you’re facing.
 You can resolve issues while being in a state of joy.
 In this post, you’ll learn how to create more opportunities for laughter.